 Cons: The ultrasonic cool mist diffuser can be a little on the expensive side although cheaper models are increasingly available.
 Also, because it does emit the oils in a micro-fine mist, it does add humidity to a room.
 If there is an existing mould problem, this may not be the best diffuser to choose.

 You can see the benefit of each of our scents by reading more on essential oils used by Nathalie Bond.
 Why not fill your home with the festive scent of Christmas with our Winter Essential Oil Blend, or fight off the horrible winter lurgies with our Revive Essential Oil Blend, or just bring a bit of zest after a house clean with our Glow Blend.
 Our Unwind Essential Oil Blend will settle a busy mind at the end of a long day.
 Whilst our Bloom Essential Oil Blend will bring a floral lift to your home.
 Finally our Sunshine Essential Oil Blend is known to have a positive effects on immune health, blood flow and lifting mood.

 They all have wonderful benefits and we hope will bring another way of fragrancing your home and bringing therapeutic benefits to different life struggles we all face.

 A little note

 When choosing essential oils for therapeutic use, purity matters.
 Always choose a high quality, organic essential oil that has been properly distilled so that its phytochemical content has not been compromised.
 Beware of cheap oils because they are usually created with or diluted by potentially toxic chemical ingredients.
 Be sure to ask questions and discover for yourself which essential oil companies are reputable and which ones are better avoided.
-Our E.O blends only use organically certified ingredients.
+Our Essential Oil Blends only use pure natural ingredients.